lastdev/Addons/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v1.0.3
+- Trade module: "The Kul Tiran Menu" or "The Zandalari Menu" is now considered when determining if you need to cook a recipe.
+- Fixed an issue where some of the opposing faction's achievements were sometimes automatically tracked in battlegrounds.
+- Cache module:
+-- This module now improves the accuracy of cross-faction data.
+For instance, the meta-achievement "Master of Warsong Gulch" requires a different version of "Quick Cap" for each faction.
+Without the cache module, only the "Quick Cap" for your own faction indicates that it is required by another achievement.
+With Overachiever_Cache enabled, both versions now indicate this.
+-- For a complete cache, you will need to have logged into both an Alliance and a Horde character.
+(Most of the time, this is a non-issue.
+Most cached data is not faction specific.
+Even faction-specific achievements usually provide the same data to both factions.)
+-- The tooltip indicating an achievement is required for a meta-achievement can now display an Alliance or Horde icon to show when the cache indicates the requirement is exclusive to one faction.
+-- Fixed an issue where populating the cache while logged into a character of one faction prevented data from the other faction from being added.

+v1.0.2
+- Correct an issue that prevents the cache module from being loaded.

+v1.0.1
+- A new module has been added, Overachiever_Cache.
+When enabled (which it is by default), it should reduce load times once its cache is populated.
+The cache is rebuilt whenever Overachiever runs after a new build of WoW was released.
+(If the option "Startup: Throttle achievement lookup" is enabled, then this may improve performance instead of load time.)
+- Trade module: Fix achievement information not showing in Cooking window.
+- Suggestions Tab:
+-- Added numerous suggestions for Battle for Azeroth zones.
+-- Add more suggestions to the Draenor garrison.
+-- Suggest "Choppin' Even More Logs" to Horde characters in their garrison instead of "Choppin' Some Logs" since the wrong faction's version was showing if the series progressed.
+(WoW API gives Alliance version as part of the series regardless of your faction.)
+-- Suggest "Chromie Homie" at Wyrmrest Temple in Dragonblight (instead of only when actually inside The Deaths of Chromie scenario).
+- Added achievements for Battle for Azeroth zones to exploration auto-tracking.

+v1.0.0
+- Updated for Battle for Azeroth beta and pre-patch, WoW patch 8.0.x.
+Updated TOC and made many required changes.
+- This release is backward compatible with Legion.
+(This may not be the case for future releases.)
+- Reworked the achievement search system.
+Searches should generally take less time and they now allow other activity to continue during a search.
+- Search Tab:
+-- "Personal" type split into "Personal" and "Other."
+The latter are achievements that do not have a category which belongs in the base UI.
+(Since all of them are unlisted achievements, selecting the "Other" type causes the search to include unlisted achievements even when the box to do so is unchecked.)
+-- Added an option to direct searches started by slash commands (like "/ach") to the Search tab.
+- When not directed to the Search tab, slash commands that searched for achievements will now also search through unlisted achievements.
+Excludes the "silent" slash commands such as "/achs".
+(When directed to the tab, whether they include unlisted achievements is determined by the relevant checkbox found there.)
+- Minimap tooltips are now properly supported by the tooltip reminders feature.
+Up/down arrows (indicating a node's relative vertical position) do not prevent the reminder from showing and multiple nodes showing in the tooltip at once are now handled.
+- Suggestions Tab: Added suggestions for Seething Shore.
+- Tabs module: Added text overlay to indicate when the achievement completion filter (earned or incomplete) has caused an achievement to be omitted from the Suggestions or Related tabs.
+- Improved ability to toggle tracking an achievement by ctrl+clicking on its link.
+Overachiever will now attempt to toggle tracking when the selected achievement is part of a series to which the linked achievement belongs (rather than requiring the linked achievement itself to be selected).
+- Option "Startup: Throttle achievement lookup" is now disabled by default and it is automatically disabled for users upgrading from a pre-1.0 version of Overachiever.

+v0.99.11
+- New option added to exclude guild achievements from "need to kill" reminders.
+- Added achievements for Argus zones to exploration auto-tracking.
+- Fixed an issue where taint could be introduced when clicking a hyperlink.
+- Suggestions Tab:
+-- Added suggestions for Argus zones, the Seat of the Triumvirate, and Antorus, the Burning Throne.
+-- Updated suggestions for Ulduar to account for 10- and 25-man achievements being replaced by new any-raid-size achievements.
+- Tabs module: Added text overlay to indicate when the achievement completion filter (earned or incomplete) has caused an achievement to be omitted from the Search results or a Watch list.
+- Fixed an error that can occur if the Tabs module is disabled and a holiday toast is clicked.

+v0.99.10
+- Change the way consumed item tracking works in an attempt to improve performance when bag contents change.
+- Added option "Startup: Throttle achievement lookup" to replace the special variable THROTTLE_ACHLOOKUP.
+(For details on its purpose, see notes for v0.99.9.)

 v0.99.9
 - Updated for WoW patch 7.3.
 (Updated TOC and fixed common errors.)